WAN Design Requirements

 The Solution?
 Locator Identity Separation Protocol ( LISP )

-A new routing architecture called Locator Identity Separation Protocol ( LISP ) was developed to overcome the challenges of workload mobility and triangular routing previously discussed.
+A new routing architecture called the Locator Identity Separation Protocol ( LISP ) was developed to overcome the challenges of workload mobility and triangular routing that were previously discussed.
 LISP overcomes the problems faced with route optimization when workloads migrate.
 It creates a new paradigm by splitting the device identity, an Endpoint Identifier ( EID ), and its location, known as its Routing Locator ( RLOC ), into two different numbering spaces.

 This means we have a separate protocol representing where and who you are.
 The existing number scheme based on IP does not offer this flexibility, and both roles ( who and where ) are represented by one address.